 While very important, tracking isn’t the only area you should consider when it comes to the traceability of your luxury goods.
 If your luxury goods include items like watches, cosmetics or consumer electronics then batch control is also important.
 If a particular product batch is found to have a fault or contamination issue then knowing who these products went out to will make the process of replacement, repair or recall far easier.
 Where your products might have an expiration date, Best Before End date management is also important.

 Ready for returns

-It goes without saying that people will occasionally want to sent items back.
-The eCommerce industry as a whole is only just waking up to the fact that the hassle of posting a return, followed by the anxious wait for your refund or exchange, plays a huge part in the customer experience.
+It goes without saying that people will occasionally want to send items back.
+The hassle of posting a return, followed by the anxious wait for your refund or exchange, plays a huge part in the customer experience.
 Slow returns with poor customer communication can leave things on a sour note and ultimately damage your brand’s reputation.

 One of the best ways to simplify and tidy up your returns process is through technology.
 While it’s difficult and time-consuming to develop your own, there are third parties that can provide you with access to their expert Returns Management Authorisation (RMA) systems.

-RMA allows the customer to generate a return online, providing you with reasons and any extra comments, and once posted allows you and the customer to track it through to resolution, reducing the impact on customer services and leaving your customer feeling reassured.
+RMA allows the customer to generate a return online, providing you with reasons and any extra comments.
+Once posted, you and the customer can track it through to resolution, reducing the influx of customer service queries and leaving your customer feeling reassured.

 It all began in 2010, when James Hyde and James Strachan couldn’t find a modern shipping service for the eCommerce business they ran.
 Faced with messy warehouses based on out-dated systems, they decided to build their own.

 We’ve not stood still since, helping hundreds of online brands scale up – and scaling with them.

 Stay up to date with insights & advice to help you build a bigger eCommerce brand